Benefits of automated time & attendance

 Complete, effective design of the ATA system

 You probably know the usual packaging of the systems if you research automated timekeeping solutions for any amount of time.
 Of course you have to start with the standard package.
-Furthermore, if you have over 50 or 100 employees, you need to add an accommodating module.
-If you want to retrieve attendance history, you also need to add another module.
+Perhaps if you have over 50 or 100 employees, you need to add an accommodating module.
+If you want to retrieve attendance history, you need to add another module.
 If you want to have multi-access by multiple users, add another module.
 Track PTO, add another module.
 Job cost, add another module.
 And so on!
-Furthermore, by the time you get to the system that will really meet your needs, you have significantly added to the cost, complexity and maintenance of the ATA system.
+By the time you get to the system that will really meet your needs, you have significantly added to the cost, complexity and maintenance of the ATA system.

 A good ATA system should be designed and built to do what you need it do, when you need it to do it, and without any additional updates or modules.
 When you log into Time & Pay’s system, you log into a top of the line, full feature system.
 There is no need for additional modules, no hidden costs, no additional charges for added features.